stacks-archive/blockstack.org/CONTRIBUTING.md

 ## Feature requests

 Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
-Please provide as much detail and context as possible.
+Please provide as much detail and context as possible, providing relevant links, prior art, or live demos whenever possible.

 ## Pull requests